 Stabilizing muscles keep joints in proper alignment and, when recruited properly, they create stability against weight bearing forces such as gravity.
 Their main job is not to create movement, but rather to limit movement.
 These muscles have high endurance when compared to prime movers.
 Stabilizing muscles should always be active to maintain safe joint positions.

-At PUSH511 we can help you identify these muscles and work with you to strengthen and learn to engage properly with 1-on-1 personal training sessions.
+At PUSH511 we can help you identify these muscles and work with you to strengthen and learn to engage properly with Personal Training sessions.

 When creating a work setup, we want to minimize the load on the prime movers and maximize the ability of the stabilizing muscles to perform work.
 We can accomplish this by aligning the spine and neck in a neutral position when sitting at a desk.
 This gives the stabilizing muscles the best leverage to create tension without requiring assistance from other muscles.
 It is equally important to make sure arms and legs are supported when sitting to limit stress to shoulder and hip muscles.
 No matter what position you are in, the body is constantly looking to maintain stability.
 We must position ourselves in a way that lets the proper muscles perform the job they are best suited for.
 This is why it is important to set up a workstation that facilitates both correct muscle recruitment and relaxation.